Chaozhuang22/chaozhuang22.github.io/_posts/2023-10-02-flow-channel.md

 </figure>

 ### Flow Rate and Pressure
-The flow rate obtained from integrating flow speed across the inlet matches closely with the specified sequence, indicating that the global equation is doing its job in implementing a flow rate-controlled simulation
+The flow rate obtained from integrating flow velocity across the inlet cross-section matches closely with the specified piecewise linear flow profile, indicating that the global equation is doing its job in implementing a controlled flow rate.

 <figure style="width: 500px" class="align-center">
   <img src="/assets/images/flow-channel/flow-rate.png">
   <figcaption>The flow rate simulated at the inlet.</figcaption>
 </figure>

 The pressure evolution is nonlinear over time, unlike the flow rate.
-Therefore, using pressure as the explicit control parameter will not work in generating a flow rate-controlled deformation profile and time evolution.
+Therefore, using pressure as the explicit control parameter will not work in generating a flow rate-controlled deformation profile.

 <figure style="width: 500px" class="align-center">
   <img src="/assets/images/flow-channel/pressure-time.png">